lior-abadi/ethernaut-solutions/Level 13:  Gatekeeper One/readme.md

 ### 2) **Gate Two**
 This is for sure the most difficult part to crack.
 It is highly recommended to understand how the ```gasleft()``` function works and when the require statement starts to calculate.
 There are several ways to do so.
 We will cover two of them, but both are extremely related.

-- 1) We need to copy-paste the contract itself and make a file that contains both contracts, the caller and the base one.
+- 1) **Alternative One:** We need to copy-paste the contract itself and make a file that contains both contracts, the caller and the base one.
 This will help us to track each step while debugging our transaction.
 The file should be something like this (in order to use the Remix built-in debugger):

 ```
     // SPDX-License-Identifier: MIT